-Dundee City Integration Joint Board holds a general reserve balance in line with its reserves policy for two main purposes:
+Dundee City Integration Joint Board holds a general reserve balance for two main purposes:

 - To commit, or build up, funds which are to be used for specific purposes in the future, such as known or predicted future expenditure needs.
-This supports strategic financial management with resources to be used in line with the delivery of the IJB's Strategic and Commissioning Plan. - To provide a contingency fund to cushion the impact of unexpected events or emergencies.
+This supports strategic financial management. - To provide a contingency fund to cushion the impact of unexpected events or emergencies.
 This is regarded as a key part of the Dundee City Integration Joint Board's risk management framework.